brianFSM/ATACseq_pipeline/README.md

 - Calculate IDR values ([Irreproducible Discovery Rate](https://www.encodeproject.org/data-standards/terms/#concordance)).
 Rescue and self consistency rations should be < 2
 - Calculate TSS enrichment and FRiP score
 - Plot fragment size distribution

+## Params file
+### Necessary information
+- filebase
+- SE or PE sequencing (default to PE)
+- reference
+- comparisons
+- replicates

+### Other notes
+- For now, consider running both HOMER and MACS2
+- Make heatmap with deeptools
+- Different ways of dealing with replicates (combine bam files and call peaks, or merge peaks?)
+- diff peaks with Homer or edgeR (which can run in homer)
+- setup directory structure to have project/data/reads... and project/analysis/reference/peaks...
+- generate README.md
+- be sure to load modules with version number